getify/You-Dont-Know-JS/README.md

 [http://getify.me](http://getify.me)

+## Online Video Training

+I also have some JS training material available in on-demand video format.
+I teach courses through [Frontend Masters](https://FrontendMasters.com), like my [Advanced JS](https://frontendmasters.com/courses/advanced-javascript/) workshop (more courses coming soon!).

+That same course is also [available through Pluralsight](http://www.pluralsight.com/courses/advanced-javascript).

-## Contributions
+## Content Contributions

 Any contributions you make to this effort **are of course greatly appreciated**.

 However, if you choose to contribute content (not just typo corrections) to this repo, you agree that you're giving me a non-exclusive license to use that content for the book series, as I (and O'Reilly) deem appropriate.
 You probably guessed that already, but we just have to make the lawyers happy by explicitly stating it.

 So: blah, blah, blah... :)

 ## License & Copyright